 Sometimes running under the firebar will kill you.
 But what makes matters even worse, is that it can be salvaged!
 That tiny glimmer of hope that I could push through and survive anyway is almost worse than dying straight away.
 If you do manage to outsmart a bad firebar, you will be behind on your timing for the rest of the level.
-This means, not only do you have to nail extremely precise movement and dodge fire like you’re running through a burning building while soaked in gasoline, you also have to adapt your speed and catch back up without messing anything up along the way.
+This means, that not only do you have to nail extremely precise movement.
+It doesn’t just mean you have to dodge fire like you’re running through a burning building while soaked in gasoline.
+You also have to adapt your speed and catch back up without messing anything up along the way.

-Firebars are on global timers, meaning they begin rotating as soon as the level starts or upon entering through a pipe or door — and they continue rotating no matter where you are on the screen.
+Firebars are on global timers.
+This means they begin rotating as soon as the level starts or upon entering through a pipe or door.
+Then they continue rotating no matter where you are on the screen.
 Likewise, tracks are also on global timers.
-This specific firebar is on a track, along with a few others in the stage — yet it’s only this one which seems to cause a problem.
+This specific firebar is on a track, along with a few others in the stage.
+Yet it’s only this one that seems to cause a problem.

-Most of the firebars in 1-1 with a Twist are static — not on tracks, and they should be without any potential variables — so, lets focus specifically on firebars which are on tracks.
+Most of the firebars in 1-1 with a Twist are static.
+Not on tracks, and they should be without any potential variables.
+So, let’s focus specifically on firebars that are on tracks.

 Next, there are the tracks in about the middle of the level.

-For these, we never even come remotely close to the tracked firebars… so whether they vary or not never impacted any attempts at beating this monster of a level, thus would be challenging to identify.
+For these, we never even come remotely close to the tracked firebars.
+So whether they vary or not impacted any attempts at beating this monster of a level, thus would be challenging to identify.

 And finally, at the end of the stage, there are a ton of firebars on tracks, none of which seemed to change their patterns at any point.

-Again, firebars and tracks are not on global timers… so really it shouldn’t matter.
+Again, firebars and tracks are not on global timers — so really it shouldn’t matter.
 However, the global timer is probably something worth keeping in mind for speculation.
-I do not know exactly the cause, but I theorize that speed at which the screen scrolls, can influence multi-variable, global timer items.
-Screen scroll speed may in fact have an impact the timing of tracks, when paired with another global timer — and possibly a small amount of load lag from spam levels of enemies or firebars.
+I do not know exactly the cause.
+But I theorize that speed at which the screen scrolls, can influence multi-variable, global timer items.
+Screen scroll speed may in fact have an impact on the timing of tracks when paired with another global timer.
+And possibly a small amount of load lag from spam levels of enemies or firebars.

-Imagine if a bob-omb was there to potentially be triggered when the firebar swooped lower to open up paths which otherwise may never be opened.
-Despite the pain and suffering I went through in 1-1 with a Twist, I see great potential for a new trick to be implemented into future levels.
+Imagine if a bob-omb was there to potentially be triggered when the firebar swooped lower to open up paths that otherwise may never be opened.
+Despite the pain and suffering, I went through in 1-1 with a Twist, I see great potential!
+Maybe a new trick to be implemented in future levels.